North Ronaldsay: History

 According to the Orkneyinga saga, Torf-Einarr, the 10th-century Norse Earl of Orkney, killed Hálfdan Longlegs on North Ronaldsay in revenge for Hálfdan and his brother Gudrød Ljome's slaying of Rögnvald Eysteinsson, Torf-Einarr's father.
 Hálfdan and Gudrød, who were the sons of King Harald Finehair of Norway, had trapped Rögnvald in his house and set it alight.
 Harald, apparently appalled by his sons' actions, overthrew Gudrød and restored Rögnvald's lands to his son, Thorir Rögnvaldarson, while Hálfdan fled westwards to Orkney and displaced Torf-Einarr.
 From a base in Caithness, Torf-Einarr resisted Hálfdan's occupation of the islands.
 After a battle at sea, and a ruthless campaign on land, Torf-Einarr spied Hálfdan hiding on North Ronaldsay.
 The sagas claim that Hálfdan was captured, and sacrificed to Odin as a blood-eagle.

 The Joseph of King's Lynn was wrecked on Bride's Ness beach in April 1586.
 The crew salvaged the brass guns but they were confiscated by the Earl of Orkney.

 The 'New Description' that accompanies Blaeu's maps states that the island is “wide, flat, low and dry, adorned with the church of St Olaf and sharing in the same inconveniences with Sanday, from which it is separated by far the most terrifying sea.”
-The author of the description was likely Walter Stewart, who was Moderator of the presbytery of Orkney from 1642-3.
+The author of the description was likely Walter Stewart, who was Moderator of the presbytery of Orkney from 1642 to 1643.
 Although more familiar with the South Isles of the archipelago than the north there is no reason to doubt the accuracy of his statement although no other reference to this dedication to St Olaf on North Ronaldsay seems to exist.
 Dickins writes that "this is probably the parish church of the island, situated near Holland".

 Holland House was built in 1727; the Old Beacon, dating from 1789, was the third lighthouse to be built by Thomas Smith for the Commissioners of the Northern Lights.